oxiby/oxiby-docs/src/comparison.md

 }
 ```

+Move semantics are an important part of the system that provides Rust programs memory safety.
+Since Oxiby is executed by the Ruby interpreter, which uses garbage collection, programs are still memory safe, even without move semantics.

 ## Compared to Ruby

 Oxiby doesn't have much superficial similarity to Ruby.
-The main difference between the two is that Oxiby is statically typed.
+The biggest difference between the two is that Oxiby is statically typed.
 This means that Oxiby will statically eliminate many classes of errors that happen at runtime in Ruby programs.

 On the flip side, Oxiby programs are greatly constrained in terms of the dynamic behavior that is possible in Ruby.